taminater/LEAPs/content/leaps/leap-20.md

 Rebates remain a useful way of rewarding power users of the protocol with governance rights.
 Further, since rebates are strictly worth less than the fees paid, wash trading/inorganic volume is not incentivized.

-There will be no cap on LYRA emissions via trading rebates, since emissions via trading rebates are strictly less than fees paid.
-Fees are also a relatively small percentage of volumes through the protocol, which are already constrained by the size of the liquidity pool.
-Therefore, it is almost certain that any emissions via trading rebates will be smaller than LP emissions by an order of magnitude.

 ### (3) LP Rewards

 #### **Current**